taw00/howto/howto-configure-firewalld-for-linux-examples-laptop-and-server.md

 Zones are created and managed for `firewalld` (the systemd service) using `firewall-config` (a graphical application) or with the commandline (`firewall-cmd`).
 We will focus on the commandline here since I think it makes it easier to understand for instructional purposes.
 I encourage the reader to first apply a set of rules using the commandline and then browse the graphical application and see how the rules are laid own conceptually.

 For my laptop, I want to `ssh` access enabled but throttled, but otherwise, packets to be dropped.
 For my servers, I want `ssh` access, but also other services depending on the purpose of the server: `https` and `http` for a webserver, maybe enable `cockpit`, and maybe some set of ports opened up to enable some other service over the network.
-Some of that we may prefer to use ssh tunnels instead (example cockpit).
+For some services (for cockpit for example) we may prefer to use ssh tunnels instead.
 We'll discuss that later in this document.

 Finally, service `fail2ban` nicely compliments your firewall configuration.
 Read more about that here: <https://github.com/taw00/howto/blob/master/howto-configure-fail2ban-for-linux.md>